 8) Add a tribute giving option to your primary donation page and create an additional donation page where tribute giving is the only option.

-According to the Global Trends in Giving Report, 33% of donors worldwide prefer to give tribute gifts (26% for Millennials, 31% for Gen Xers, and 41% for Baby Boomers).
+According to the most recent Online Donor Feedback Survey, 46% of online donors have given a tribute gift within the past 12 months.
 Also known as honor and/or memorial gifts, most nonprofits add the option to their primary donation page, such as the American Red Cross.

-However, to effectively promote tribute gifts during the holidays or for special occasions in print, in email, and on social media, your nonprofit should also create an additional donation page just for tribute giving with a unique URL, such as redcross.org/tributegiving.
+However, to effectively promote tribute gifts during the holidays or for special occasions in print, in email, and on social media, your nonprofit should also create an additional donation page with a unique URL where tribute giving is the only option, such as redcross.org/tributegiving.

 9) Create an action-oriented “Thank You for Your Donation” landing page.